-6. (1) The Speaker must-

-(a) at least quarterly convene ordinary Council meetings; and of the Structures Act.

-(b) ensure that the Council meets at least quarterly in accordance with section 18(2)

-(2) The Speaker must decide whether a meeting should be a-

-- (a) physical meeting;

-- (b) virtual meeting; or

-- (c) hybrid meeting.

-(3)(a) All physical meetings must be open to members of the public, unless members of the public are excluded as contemplated in rule 23.

-(b) All virtual meetings must be livestreamed on the municipality's website, unless members of the public are excluded as contemplated in rule 23.

-(c)All hybrid meetings must be-

-(i) open to members of the public; and

-(ii) livestreamed on the municipality's website, unless members of the public are excluded as contemplated in rule 23

-(4) Subject to sub-rule (1) and rule 7(3), the Speaker must decide when and where the Council must meet.

-(5)(a) At least five working days before an ordinary Council meeting, the Municipal Manager must give written notice to each councillor of the date, time and venue or platform of that meeting.

-(b) If the Municipal Manager accidentally omits to give a notice contemplated in clause(a) to any councillor, such omission does not invalidate a meeting.

-(6)(a) At least five working days before an ordinary Council meeting, the Municipal Manager must give written notice to the public of every Council meeting in accordance with section 19 of the Systems Act.

-(b) The notice contemplated in clause (a)-

-- (i) must be posted on a notice board at the municipality's head office; and - (ii) may be published in a local newspaper determined by the Municipal Manager.

-(7)(a) The Speaker may at any time change the date, time, and venue or platform of an ordinary Council meeting which has been convened.

-(b) The Municipal Manager must give reasonable notice in line with this rule of any change to the date, time and venue or platform of a meeting.
+- 6. (1) The Speaker must- - (a) at least quarterly convene ordinary Council meetings; and - (b) ensure that the Council meets at least quarterly in accordance with section 18(2) of the Structures Act. - (2) The Speaker must decide whether a meeting should be a- - (a) physical meeting; - (b) virtual meeting; or - (c) hybrid meeting. - (3)(a) All physical meetings must be open to members of the public, unless members of the public are excluded as contemplated in rule 23. - (b) All virtual meetings must be livestreamed on the municipality's website, unless members of the public are excluded as contemplated in rule 23. - (c) All hybrid meetings must be- - (i) open to members of the public; and - (ii) livestreamed on the municipality's website, unless members of the public are excluded as contemplated in rule 23 - (4) Subject to sub-rule (1) and rule 7(3), the Speaker must decide when and where the Council must meet. - (5)(a) At least five working days before an ordinary Council meeting, the Municipal Manager must give written notice to each councillor of the date, time and venue or platform of that meeting. - (b) If the Municipal Manager accidentally omits to give a notice contemplated in clause - (a) to any councillor, such omission does not invalidate a meeting. - (6)(a) The Speaker may at any time change the date, time, and venue or platform of an ordinary Council meeting which has been convened. - (b) The Municipal Manager must give reasonable notice in line with this rule of any change to the date, time and venue or platform of a meeting.

-(8) If the position of Speaker is vacant or the Speaker is absent, unavailable, unwilling or unable to perform his or her functions-

-(a) the Municipal Manager; or

-(b) a person designated by the Provincial Minister if the Municipal Manager is absent, unavailable, unwilling or unable, must convene a Council meeting to elect a Speaker or an Acting Speaker, as the case may be, and preside over such election.
+- (7) If the position of Speaker is vacant or the Speaker is absent, unavailable, unwilling or unable to perform his or her functions- - (a) the Municipal Manager; or - (b) a person designated by the Provincial Minister if the Municipal Manager is absent, unavailable, unwilling or unable, must convene a Council meeting to elect a Speaker or an Acting Speaker, as the case may be, and preside over such election.

-(9) Recording of virtual meetings and hybrid meetings -
+(8) Recording of virtual meetings and hybrid meetings -